-- Weblate settings as settings.py (there is also expanded version in settings-expanded.py). - PostgreSQL database backup as database.sql.
+- Weblate settings as settings.py (there is also expanded version in settings-expanded.py). - PostgreSQL database backup as database.sql. - Environment dump as environment.yml.

 The database backups are saved as plain text by default, but they can also be compressed or entirely skipped using DATABASE\BACKUP.